jsrn/jsrn.github.io/links.md

 - [V.H.
 Belvadi](https://vhbelvadi.com/) - Writer and photographer engaged in the history of science.
 - [xandra.cc](https://xandra.cc) - The museum of Alexandra.

+## Arts & culture

+- [Arts & Letters Daily](https://www.aldaily.com/) - philosophy, aesthetics, literature, language, trends, breakthroughs, ideas, criticism, culture, history, music, art, disputes, gossip
+- [The Neglected Books Page](https://neglectedbooks.com/) - Where forgotten books are remembered.
+- [The Public Domain Review](https://publicdomainreview.org/) - Dedicated to the exploration of curious and compelling works from the history of art, literature, and ideas.

 ## Mostly programming

 - [Accessabilly](https://accessabilly.com) -  Martin Mengele's blog about accessibility and user experience.